 Joseph Reis, ARNP has served in many healthcare leadership roles since 1991.
 First as a career Officer in the United States Army and most recently as the Director of Clinical Operations at Logistics Health Inc. in La Crosse, WI.

-Originally from Pittsburgh, Pennsylvania, Joseph obtained his undergraduate nursing degree at Kent State University, an Adult Nurse Practitioner Master’s degree from West Virginia University and a Post Master’s in Psychiatric Nurse Practitioner from Washington State University.
-Mr. Reis brings 25 years of clinical health care experience to his position at Peninsula Behavioral health.
-Dual board certified as both a psychiatric and an adult nurse practitioner, he understands the unique nature of the patients served by PBH.
+Joseph is originally from Pittsburgh, Pennsylvania.
+He obtained his undergraduate nursing degree at Kent State University and an Adult Nurse Practitioner Master’s degree from West Virginia University as well as a Post Master’s in Psychiatric Nurse Practitioner from Washington State University.
+Mr. Reis brings 25 years of clinical health care experience to his position at Peninsula Behavioral Health.
+Joseph understands the unique nature of the patients served by PBH.
+He is dual board certified as both a psychiatric and an adult nurse practitioner.

-In addition to Mr. Reis’ executive leadership role as Medical Director, he is heavily engaged in full spectrum clinical care, including outpatient behavioral health care, procedures, supportive therapy and medication management.
+In addition to Mr. Reis’ executive leadership role as Medical Director, he is heavily engaged in full spectrum clinical care.
+This includes outpatient behavioral health care, procedures, supportive therapy and medication management.
 He is interested in clinical workforce needs, cross-institution collaboration, innovation in behavioral health care, and care of the underserved in our community.
 Outside of work, Joseph is happily married to Rebecca and has five grown children living across the United States.

 Kathy Stevens, MS, LMHC, CMHS, DCR

 Kathy Stevens holds a Master of Science in Counseling from South Dakota State University and is a Licensed Mental Health Counselor, a Child Mental Health Specialist, and a Designated Crisis Responder.